cpalmergig/one-click-netlify-cms-hugo/site/content/_index.md

       tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+  - image: img/illustrations-coffee-gear.svg
+    text: This is a new section under products, added in VS Code to the _index.md file.
 values:
   heading: Our values
   text: Coffee is an amazing part of human culture but it has a dark side too –